Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 IDEALS -- 6 Single responsibility
 IDEALS = principles for microservice design idempotent = make mutations idempotent.
-A full retry of a partial failure shouldn’t corrupt/duplicate data. if it ain't broke, don't fix it
+A full retry of a partial failure shouldn’t corrupt/duplicate data. if it ain't broken, don't fix it
 IIFE https://codilime.com/blog/iffe-forgotten-javascript-pattern/
 illusion of clean code = "the good news is that my code is quite beautiful and well organized, with perfectly uniform indentation and formatting, completely consistent conventions, and immaculately well factored.
 Any developer who is worth their salt in the language I have laid down will be able to understand, trace, and build upon my code within one day of poring over it.
 (If not, fire them.
 Trust me.)" https://blog.jpl-consulting.com/2011/03/what-happens-if-i-get-hit-by-a-bus/ immutability